ModDota/moddota.github.io/_articles/scripting/making-a-rpg-like-looting-chest.md

 end
 ```

-and finaly we create our kv file where we put all the item for each chest
+and finally we create our kv file where we put all the item for each chest
 "scripts/kv/chest_result.kv"
 ```
 "put_the_name_you_wanna"